 Younger investors are interested.

 According to Forbes, “Today’s business professional is exiting higher education and proctoring professional paths steeped in purpose over profits.”
 Gen Z and Millennials in particular are ethically focused in their personal preferences and their careers, and the brands who get their loyalty feel the same.
 ESG reports are the perfect chance to show not just how brands profited, but how they’re being good corporate citizens.
-Young investors are measuring their loyalty in environmental impact, DEI initiatives and other charitable efforts.
+Young investors are measuring their loyalty in environmental impact, inclusivity initiatives and other charitable efforts.
 And when those efforts are made into compelling stories instead of static reams of charts and text, young people pay attention—and invest.

 They’re more available online.